WanionTechnologies/Encryptable/README.md

 ## 🛠️ Scope and Application-Level Features

-Encryptable is intentionally focused on providing secure, innovative data management and encryption for MongoDB—including cryptographic addressing, zero-knowledge security, field-level encryption, and ORM-like relationships.\
+Encryptable is intentionally focused on providing secure, innovative data management and encryption for MongoDB—including cryptographic addressing, request-scoped (transient) knowledge security, field-level encryption, and ORM-like relationships.\
 Other advanced features such as multi-tenancy or external KMS integration are left for the developer to implement as needed.\
 This design keeps Encryptable simple, flexible, and easy to integrate into a wide variety of projects.

+> **See also:** [Limitations](docs/LIMITATIONS.md) for a full discussion of the security model and the distinction from strict zero-knowledge systems.

 ---